Draxsis/slot-machine-project/README.md

 # Slot Machine Project

 ## Overview 📌
-Welcome to the React Slot Machine project, a captivating and interactive web application built using React and Material-UI (MUI).
+Welcome to the Slot Machine project, a captivating and interactive web application built using React and Material-UI (MUI).
 This project brings the thrill of a classic slot machine experience to the digital realm, offering users a dynamic and engaging platform to test their luck and have fun.

 ## Online Demo
 Explore the live demo of this application at [live Demo](https://draxsis-slotmachine.netlify.app/)